Ecoslops was born from one observation: too many hydrocarbon residues from shipping end up being incinerated or, worse still, dumped in the oceans.

 Our business model also helps reinforce the Sustainable Development policy of ports, while enabling them to offer new value-added services and create skilled jobs.
 Each stage of the process is traceable and in compliance with international regulations on the management and treatment of hydrocarbon waste.

-IN DECEMBER 2020, ECOSLOPS’ P2R TECHNOLOGY WAS AWARDED THE “EFFICIENT SOLUTION FOR THE PLANET” LABEL BY THE SOLAR IMPULSE FOUNDATION, PROMOTING EFFICIENT AND COST-EFFECTIVE SOLUTIONS THATPROTECT THE ENVIRONMENT.
+IN JANUARY 2024, ECOSLOPS’ P2R TECHNOLOGY HAS SUCCESSFULLY RENEWED ITS “EFFICIENT SOLUTION FOR THE PLANET” LABEL BY THE SOLAR IMPULSE FOUNDATION, PROMOTING EFFICIENT AND COST-EFFECTIVE SOLUTIONS THATPROTECT THE ENVIRONMENT.

 Our mission is to support the energy transition and environmental conservation through innovations that help to preserve the stocks of raw materials and avoid pollution.